 This is an entry-level course in economics, covering fundamentals of microeconomics and aimed at students who choose it as an elective or plan to continue their studies in economics.
-Together with ECN 100, it provides the necessary prerequisites for any other upper-level course in economics.
-It is a program requirement for the majors in International Banking and Finance, International Economics, International Management, International Relations, and Environmental Science.
-It is also a prerequisite for Economics as a combined major as well as a minor.
 This course helps students develop basic analytical skills in economics and microeconomics.
 It provides students with a basic understanding of the market system in advanced capitalist economies.
 It examines the logic of constrained choice with a focus on the economic behavior of individuals and organizations.
 After a theoretical analysis of the determinants and the interaction of supply and demand under competitive conditions, alternative market structures will be investigated, including monopolistic and oligopolistic forms.
 The course examines the conditions under which markets allocate resources efficiently and identifies causes of market failure and the appropriate government response.
 The introduction to the role of government includes its taxing and expenditure activities as well as regulatory policies.